In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: RENO Detector and Calibration System

-There are two 1-D source calibration systems on each detector; one for deploying a source in the target and the other for the $\gamma$-catcher both in the vertical direction ($z$-direction).
-Only the calibration system for the target is used for this measurement where the source moves along the axial centerline of the target in the $z$-direction.
-A radioactive source housed in a Teflon-PFA container is attached at the end of a polyethylene wire that is driven by a stepper motor.
-A weight is attached to the source container to counteract the buoyant force when the source is submerged in the liquid.
-The relative $z$-position accuracy of the source is measured to be an order of a few millimeters and the systematic uncertainty in the shift in the $z$-position is expected to be a few centimeters.
+There are two 1-dimensional source calibration systems available on each detector, one for the target and the other for the $\gamma$-catcher.
+These systems allow for deploying a radioactive source in the liquids in the vertical direction ($z$-direction).
+Only the target calibration system is used for this measurement, where the source moves along the axial centerline of the target.
+The system consists of a a Teflon-PFA container housing a radioactive source, which is attached at the end of a wire made of aromatic polyamide that is driven by a stepper motor.
+A weight is attached to the source container to counteract the buoyancy when the source is submerged in the liquid.
+The relative $z$-position accuracy of the source is measured to be within a few millimeters and the systematic uncertainty of a few centimeters is expected due to possible shifts in the $z$-position.